grafter-ca/airbnb-clone-project/README.md

 A user-friendly design is critical in driving engagement and conversion.
 It helps:
 - Reduce bounce rate
 - Increase booking completions
 - Improve trust and reliability
 - Provide equal access (accessibility standards)

-Clear navigation, visual feedback, and responsiveness ensure all users enjoy a seamless experience—whether on desktop or mobile.
+Clear navigation, visual feedback, and responsiveness ensure all users enjoy a seamless experience, whether on desktop or mobile.

 ---